GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   A Calendar widget
 -   A To-Do List widget
 -   Ability to shuffle (re-position) the dashboard panels
+-   Add a status indicator to the project panels.

 ### Release Strategy
 -   Sprint 1